TheFlyingFiddle/static-sql/README.md

 ###Not planned

+* SQL comments - They enable certain kinds of sql injections (with dynamic queries) and since it's an inline dsl i don't see any purpose of including them.
 * From with multiple tables, this is sugar syntax around inner joins, and as I understand it not recomended usage.
     - select * from table0, table1 ...
 * Other esoteric sql syntax sugar